 - Turn the dough onto a lightly floured surface and roll out to measure 13x20 rectangle.

-- Melt 8 tbsp butter (from filling) and spread with pastry brush over surface of dough.
+- Melt 8 tablespoon butter (from filling) and spread with pastry brush over surface of dough.

 - Sprinkle cinnamon and sugar mixture over butter covering entire surface.